Zar Amir Ebrahimi: 2023: Shayda and co-directing

-Amir Ebrahimi played the titular character in Noora Niasari's directional debut, Shayda, executive produced by Cate Blanchett.
+Amir Ebrahimi played the titular character in Noora Niasari's directional feature film debut, Shayda, executive produced by Cate Blanchett.
 The film had its world premiere at the 2023 Sundance Film Festival and won the Audience Award for World Cinema Dramatic Competition.

-It was announced that Amir Ebrahimi will be starring in the short film Please Rise directed by Sheida Sheikhha.
+After the premiere at Sundance, she received positive reviews for her performance.
+IndieWire's critic, Susannah Gruder, wrote "Amir Ebrahimi shines in deeply felt Iranian-Australian drama."
+The Hollywood Reporter's critic, Sheri Linden, wrote "she’s quietly riveting, embodying a refusal to retreat into prescribed roles."
+Variety's critic, Tomris Laffly, wrote "Amir Ebrahimi delivers a quietly commanding performance as a brave domestic violence survivor who demands a life on her own terms."
+Screen Daily's critic, Tim Grierson, wrote "Amir Ebrahimi gives a remarkable performance that’s a smart mixture of fiery and openhearted."

 From 27 January to 5 February 2023, Amir Ebrahimi served as head of the jury of the Nordic competition at Sweden's Gothenburg Film Festival.
 She also led a manifestation in support of actress Taraneh Alidoosti and the people of Iran who have been threatened by the government, arrested or sentenced to prison as they protested against the oppressive Iranian regime.

-At Gothenburg Film Festival, Amir Ebrahimi announced her upcoming directorial debut in an interview with Variety.
+At Gothenburg Film Festival, Amir Ebrahimi announced her upcoming directorial feature film debut in an interview with Variety.
 The film will be a biopic feature film about her last year in Iran, with the working title Honor of Persia.